 Fernandes, C. d.
 O., 2009.
 Community engagement with local associations and in the development of tourism: a case study of residents of three parishes in the Peneda Gerês National Park.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: